Yogeshk4124/Programmer-Clock/README.md

 4. Push to the branch (git push origin my-new-feature)
 5. Create new Pull Request

-### Show some :heart: and star the repository to support the project
+### Show some :heart: and :star: the repository to support the project

 For more contact me @[Gmail](mailto::yogeshk4124@gmail.com),